Sharron Lovell – Senior Lecturer, Course Leader

 Sharron holds a BA (First Class Honours) degree in Photography and an MA Degree in Photojournalism & Documentary Photography.
-Sharron has led photographic workshops and training for photographers and journalists in China, Pakistan, Afghanistan and Sierra Leone, Bangkok and Malaysia.
+Sharron has led photographic workshops and training for photographers and journalists in China, Pakistan, Afghanistan and Sierra Leone, Bangkok, and Malaysia.

 Sean Gallagher – Senior Lecturer

 Sean Gallagher is a British photographer and filmmaker who has been based in Asia for nearly a decade.
-His work focuses on highlighting environmental issues and crises, with a specific emphasis on developing nations in Asia including China, India and Indonesia.
+His work focuses on highlighting environmental issues and crises, with a specific emphasis on developing nations in Asia including China, India, and Indonesia.

-Graduating in zoology from in the UK, his background in science has led to his desire to communicate important global ecological issues through visual storytelling.
+Graduating in zoology from in the UK, his background in science has led to his desire to communicate important global environmental issues through visual storytelling.
 He is a six-time recipient of Pulitzer Center on Crisis Reporting travel grants and his work has received distinctions from the Earth Journalism Awards, Press Photographer’s Year Awards and Atkins CIWEM Environmental Photographer of the Year Competition.
 His work has been published internationally, appearing in Newsweek Magazine, TIME, CNN, The New York Times, National Geographic News, The Atlantic and BBC News.
 He is represented by National Geographic Creative.